Indiana vs Miami Players to Watch - Second Round

 Indiana Players to Watch

-Race Thompson averages 8.3 points, 5.1 rebounds and 1 assists per game, shooting 49.7% from the floor.
+Race Thompson averages 8.3 points, 5.1 rebounds and 1 assists per contest, shooting 49.7% from the field.

-Trey Galloway posts 6.6 points, 3 rebounds and 2.1 assists per contest, shooting 46.8% from the field.
+Trey Galloway puts up 6.6 points, 3 rebounds and 2.1 assists per contest, shooting 46.8% from the floor.

 Miami Players to Watch